1313 S. Tennessee Avenue

 •Your telephone number; and

-•A rent receipt from owner
+•A rent receipt from owner or proof of ownership

 (if renting; subject to verification)

 Before attempting to aquire service, please read notice at bottom of page.

 Deposit and Connection Fees

 Deposits are calculated based on credit report.
 Deposit for Excellent Credit (Green Light) is no charge, Deposit for Fair Credit (Yellow Light) is 1 times the highest bill in the previous 12 months and Poor Credit (Red Light) is 2 times the highest bill in the previous 12 months.
 Accounts that have no history and assessed a deposit based on square footage.

 Three services $40.00

 NOTICE TO ALL ETOWAH UTILITY CUSTOMERS

 Etowah Utilities shall have the right to refuse to render service or to disconnect service to an applicant or to any member of an applicant's household who is living at the same address whenever such person(s) is (are) delinquent on any payment to the utility or had his or her service discontinued because of a violation of the regulations or policies of the Etowah Utilities.